Tight Convergence Rate Bounds for Optimization Under Power Law Spectral Conditions: Experiments

+In the experiments, we choose $\lambda_{\text{low}}$ either as the minimum eigenvalue (in the artificial power-law problems) or as a value at which we experimentally observe the breakdown of the spectral power-law (for MNIST).

-\paragraph{Realistic quadratic problems.} As an example of realistic quadratic problem we take a subset of MNIST (of size $M=30000$) and consider the scalar regression problem with targets given by the numerical values of corresponding digits $y\in\{0,1,\ldots,9\}$.
-The matrix $\widetilde{A}$ is the NTK of infinitely wide, single hidden layer network.
-The results are depicted in Figure \ref{fig:Losses} (b)--(d).
-Figure \ref{fig:Losses} (b) shows the losses, and we observe again power law dependencies up to the estimated thresholds.
+\paragraph{Realistic quadratic problems.} As an example of a realistic quadratic problem we take a subset of MNIST (of size $M=30000$) and consider the scalar regression problem with targets given by the numerical values of corresponding digits $y\in\{0,1,\ldots,9\}$.
+The matrix $\widetilde{A}$ is the NTK of an infinitely wide, single-hidden layer network.
+The results are depicted in Figure \ref{fig:Losses} (right).
+Again, we observe power-law dependencies up to the estimated thresholds.
 The numerical entries in the legend have the form $\xi_{\text{exp}} (\xi_{\text{theor}})$, where $\xi_{\text{exp}}$ is the ``experimental'' exponent estimated directly from the loss trajectory, and $\xi_{\text{theor}}$ is the respective ``theoretical'' exponent given by $\zeta, 2\zeta$, or $(2+\nu)\zeta$.
-Here the values $\nu\approx 1.37$ and $\zeta\approx 0.25$ are in turn estimated from the empirically found $\rho$ (Figure \ref{fig:Losses}(c)) and the eigenvalues $\lambda_k$ and partial sums of target expansion coefficients (Figure \ref{fig:Losses}(d)).
+Here the values $\nu\approx 1.37$ and $\zeta\approx 0.25$ are in turn estimated from the empirically found $\rho$ (Figure \ref{fig:MNIST_loss_and_spectral_distributions} (right)) and the eigenvalues $\lambda_k$ and partial sums of target expansion coefficients (Figure \ref{fig:MNIST_loss_and_spectral_distributions} (center)).
 We see a reasonable agreement between $\xi_{\text{exp}}$ and $\xi_{\text{theor}}$.
+Like with synthetic data, the asymptotic scheduled HB performs similarly to its full counterpart.

 \paragraph{Neural networks.} We consider a shallow fully-connected ReLU network with 1000 hidden neurons and train it on the full MNIST with MSE loss calculated on one-hot encoded classes.
+Note that this is no longer a quadratic problem.
 We restrict ourselves to optimization algorithms with predefined schedules due to their computational efficiency compared to adaptive algorithms (in which the 1D nonlinear problem of step optimization has to be solved in each iteration).
 Also, we use full-batch gradient descent in accordance with the rest of the paper.
-The results are shown in Figure \ref{fig:MNIST_net}.
-For all algorithms except scheduled GD we observe behavior similar to the quadratic case.
-The relation between the fitted exponents $\xi$ holds true: they are twice as large for scheduled methods as for constant learning rate methods.
-The unstable behavior of scheduled GD is explained by large step-sizes $\alpha_n$ present in the schedule (at steps $n\approx 2^l$).
-When the problem is quadratic, large $\alpha_n$ are compensated by smaller ones chosen at other steps $n$, but non-quadratic perturbations break this compensation mechanism.
+The results are shown in Figure~\ref{fig:MNIST_net}.